urbanjost/M_intrinsics/docs/intrinsics.md

 The return value is of type _real_ or _complex_.
 The kind type parameter is the same as **x**.

+A result of type complex is the principal value with the real part greater than or equal to zero.
+When the real part of the result is zero, the imaginary part has the same sign as the imaginary part of X.

 ### **Examples**